r1d1/iwcmar/README.md

 Important dates:

-  * Extended Submission Deadline: DD.MM.
-2019
+  * Submission Deadline: 01.05.2019
-  * Notification of Acceptance: DD.MM.
-2019
+  * Notification of Acceptance: 07.05.2019
-  * Camera ready submission: DD.MM.
-2019
+  * Camera ready submission: 22.05.2019
   * Workshop: 23 or 24 May 2019

-Submission are expected to follow the official ICRA style available at [To be updated]().
-Submissions are done via Microsoft CMT at [To be updated](https://cmt3.research.microsoft.com/IWCMAR2019)
+Submission are expected to follow the official ICRA style available at https://www.ieee.org/conferences/publishing/templates.html.
+Submissions are done via Microsoft CMT at https://cmt3.research.microsoft.com/IWCMAR2019.

 All submissions will be peer-reviewed.
 Accepted papers will be presented during the workshop in a poster session.
 Outstanding papers will be presented as oral spotlight talks and invited to submit an extended version to a special issue of Frontiers in Neurorobotics on "Computational Models of Affordance for Robotics" __(to be updated, see below)__, a journal published by Frontiers.
 The review process for the journal is independent from the review for this workshop.